 - The Lost Tools of Learning by Dorothy Sayers

 - An Introduction to Classical Education – A Guide for Parents by Christopher Perrin.

 - The War Against Knowledge

 - Top Ten Reasons to Learn Cursive

 ACA TEACHER QUALIFICATIONS

 ACA does not require state certification for teachers.
 We have found that our form of education works best when we seek those who share our values and have a natural teaching ability.
-Teacher qualifications include a minimum of a Bachelor’s degree, the display of sound scholarship, commitment to and willingness to learn a classical teaching philosophy, a passion for learning, evidence of superior teaching ability, and an unwavering commitment to the Lord Jesus Christ.
-All teachers serve on a part-time basis as independent contractors, with a schedule of 32-36 weeks per year.
+Teacher qualifications include a minimum of a Bachelor’s degree, the display of sound scholarship, commitment to and willingness to learn a classical teaching philosophy, a passion for learning, evidence of superior teaching ability, and an unwavering commitment to our Lord Jesus Christ.

-To apply, submit a cover letter addressed to Steffani Bryant, Administrator, and a completed application (see below).
-Submission of application materials is preferred via email, but may be submitted in hard copy as well.
-Review of applications will begin immediately.
+To apply, submit a resume and cover letter addressed to Robin Durbin, Head of School.
+Submission of application materials is preferred via email, but alternatively may be submitted as a hard copy.